honkit/honkit/packages/@honkit/gitbook-markdown/test/fixtures/GLOSSARY.md

 Hello, I am random noise in the middle of this beautiful Glossary.
 (Really astonishing !)

-## PHP
-An atrocious language, invented for the sole purpose of inflicting pain and suffering amongst the proframming wizards of this world.

 ## Clojure
 Lisp re-invented for hipsters.